3and4/Leither/doc/MiMei-en.md

 Leither, a decentralized Cloud OS, is designed to take the above challenge by decoupling and reconstructing most of the core services of regular internet in a decentralized fashion, therefore give the control of data back to user, its real owner.
 Leither OS has implemented all the subsystems necessary to reconstruct regular internet services, such as authentication and authorization, file system, database, application framework, domain name service and routing.
 Applications run on Leither platform provide a user experience consisted with that of the regular internet.

-To match a regular internet application on Leither, such as Youtube or Google,
+To match a regular internet application on Leither, such as Youtube or Google, simply creates a Leither organization and a Consensus Contract to stipulate how to contribute tokens among participants.
+Token is a proof of contribution that garantees proportional dividend of the organizaiton's income, or exchange for services such as traffics, routing, domian name resolution, search, backup, bandwidth, CPU power, contract notary, or mining pledge.

+Members of an organization include initiater, investor, developer, content or service provider, device owner, operation and marketing, etc. The distribution of income is garanteed by Consensus.
+Device owner is corresponding to the miner in BTC.
+Device can